-The peer observation of teaching for promotion is required to be conducted by a faculty member a rank above the candidate for Career-Track faculty.
+The peer observation of teaching for promotion and tenure is required to be conducted by a faculty member a rank above the candidate and of the same track.
 The peer observation should be conducted during the year before the promotion review of the semester of the promotion review.